Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Wildlife picked up by Animal Control Officers is relocated and released in accordance with State and local laws.
 Loose livestock such as horses and cows are taken into custody by the county Sheriff and/or deputies.

 Animal Control Officers are not normally on duty on the weekends and after 5 pm.
 All animal related calls during these times need to be referred to the City of Kilgore Police Department.
 You can call the Police Dispatch at 903-983-1559.
 Once the Police Officer is on scene, they will determine if Animal Control needs to be notified.
+Please do not attempt to capture or handle any unfamiliar animal.

 Immediately contact Animal Control and the Animal Care and Adoption Center in Longview TX to see if your pet has been brought in.
 If your pet is not there, file a lost pet report with the staff.
 You will need to come back to the shelter every 48 hours to see if your pet has been brought in.
 Check with your neighbors to see if they have seen your pet.
 You may also want to check the lost and found section of the local newspapers and place an ad there yourself.